jnozzi/cocoadev.com/SiteContent/General/ScrewyCustomDMGs.markdown

 No, the problem seems to be that if a user has checked the "Open new windows in column view" box in Finder preferences, that no matter how you've formatted the DMG, the window will open in column view.
 This is a problem, obviously, since I don't want users to see the window that way.

-I've got a few disk images lying around that properly show a window in icon mode even if I've got that preference enabled (which I do), so it's got to be possible to do this. --[[GarrettMurray]]
+I've got a few disk images lying around that properly show a window in icon mode even if I've got that preference enabled (which I do), so it's got to be possible to do this. --General/GarrettMurray

 ----